queenaccila/midnight-express-creative/Story/Basic-Outline.md

 ### Level 2
 - The Porter goes to the back car and gets scared when he sees The Conductor
 - The Porter gets scared but tries to reason and tells him he didn't know he's a human
-    - "You were let her in?"
-    - "I-I didn't know she was a human!
-She must've snuck in-"
-    - "Get her out of this train.
-Now.
-I don't care that "

 ### Level 3
 - Mina was shocked to see The Conductor didn't even want her here at all